C191068/Ali_Khatami_MERN2/README.md

 we will use  Express as our framework and will use nodemon for restarting our server automatically <br>

-we will use nodemon for restarting our server autmatically <br>
+we will use nodemon for restarting our server automatically unchanged <br>